What is breast density?

 - Independent cancer risk: dense breast tissue itself raises breast cancer risk by approximately 1.6–2 times, independent of the masking effect.
 This is thought to relate to the higher proportion of dividing glandular cells in which mutations can occur.

 In the UK, there is currently no mandatory requirement to notify women of their breast density following an NHS mammogram.
 Radiologists take density into account when reading mammograms, and women with extremely dense tissue may receive supplemental imaging at clinical discretion.
 However, patients are not routinely informed.
-Advocacy groups including Breast Cancer Now are actively pressing NHS England for the same notification standards now required by law in the US.
+You can ask your GP or breast screening unit about your density, especially with additional risk factors.

 What to do if you have dense breasts

-- In the UK, you can ask your GP or breast screening unit about your density — especially if you have a family history or other risk factors.
+- Ask your GP or breast screening unit about your density — especially with family history or other risk factors.

 - Continue attending NHS mammogram invitations.
 Mammography remains the best available screening tool even in dense tissue.

-- Practice regular breast self-awareness (Touch–Look–Check) — especially important if you have dense breasts, as mammography may be less sensitive.
+- Practice regular breast self-awareness (Touch–Look–Check) — especially important if you have dense breasts.

 Supplemental screening options